abdolence/redacter-rs/README.md

 - Your file contents are sent to the DLP API for redaction.
 Make sure you trust the DLP API provider.
 - The accuracy of redaction depends on the DLP model, so don't rely on it as the only security measure.
-- The tool was mostly design to redact files internally.
-Not recommended use it in public environments without proper security measures and manual review.
+- The tool was mostly designed to redact files internally.
+Not recommended to use it in public environments without proper security measures and manual review.
 - Integrity of the files is not guaranteed due to DLP implementation specifics.
 Some of the formats such as HTML/XML/JSON